Celebrating 30 years of the SMIA

 |Second etc. paper presented by the same author||USD 490 = MXN 9,000||USD 490 plus bank fees||USD 520|

-This fee includes publication of one paper (up to the page limit) in any of the proceedings volumes or journal issues derived from the conference, one hard copy of a proceedings volume (where the corresponding paper was published; other volumes are not included), access to a digital copy of the pre-print versions of all accepted papers (unless copyright holders prevent us from distributing such copies), conference material, and attending the keynote lectures, regular technical presentations, and the poster session.
+This fee includes publication of one paper (up to the page limit) in any of the proceedings volumes or journal issues derived from the conference, access to a digital copy of the pre-print versions of all accepted papers (unless copyright holders prevent us from distributing such copies), conference material, and attending the keynote lectures, regular technical presentations, and the poster session.

-Additional fee applies for papers that exceed the page limit (USD 10 per additional page, in either review or camera-ready version, whichever is greater), for purchasing a hard copy of the proceedings (USD 75), for participating in some of the cultural activities, and for accompanying persons to participate in some of the cultural activities.
+Additional fee applies for participating in some of the cultural activities, and for accompanying persons to participate in some of the cultural activities.

 Registration fee for non-author attendees (main conference, tutorials, and workshops) and workshop authors will be lower.
 It will be announced later.

 A very limited number of student grants for full-time students from developing countries (Mexico included) will be given to applicants in thoroughly justified cases and only to the applicants that will attend the conference in person.
 Strong preference will be given to the authors of the papers that received excellent evaluation scores and of which the applicant is the main author.